Study

 Select a resource above

-10 Thus says the L ord: In this place of which you say, “It is a waste without human beings or animals,” in the towns of Judah and the streets of Jerusalem that are desolate, without inhabitants, human or animal, there shall once more be heard 11the voice of mirth and the voice of gladness, the voice of the bridegroom and the voice of the bride, the voices of those who sing, as they bring thank offerings to the house of the L ord:
+10 “This is what the LORD says: ‘You say about this place, “It is a desolate waste, without people or animals.”
+Yet in the towns of Judah and the streets of Jerusalem that are deserted, inhabited by neither people nor animals, there will be heard once more 11 the sounds of joy and gladness, the voices of bride and bridegroom, and the voices of those who bring thank offerings to the house of the LORD, saying,

-For I will restore the fortunes of the land as at first, says the L ord.
+For I will restore the fortunes of the land as they were before,’ says the LORD.

 Here the Prophet shews what Paul afterwards has spoken of, that all the promises of God are in Christ yea and amen, (2 Corinthians 1:20) that is, that they do not stand nor can be valid as to us, except Christ interposes to sanction or confirm them.
 Then the efficacy of God’s promises depends on Christ alone.
 And hence the Prophets, when speaking of the grace of God, come at length to Christ, for without him all the promises would vanish away.
 Let us also know that the Jews had been so trained as ever to flee to God’s covenant; for on the general covenant depended all particular promises.
 As, for instance, Jeremiah has hitherto been often prophesying of God’s mercy to the people, after having punished them for their sins; now this promise was special.
 How then could the Jews and the Israelites believe that they should return to their own country?
 This special promise could have been of no moment, except as it was an appendix of the covenant, even because God had adopted them as his people.
 As then the Jews knew that they had been chosen as a peculiar people, and that God was their Father, hence their faith in all the promises.
 Now, again, we must bear in mind, that the covenant was founded on Christ alone; for God had not only promised to Abraham that he would be a Father to his seed, but had also added an earnest or a pledge that a Redeemer would come.